atp-team/anemone/documentation/HowToBuildAnemoneTentacle.md

 6. Explore the "Juicy Day" [example Anemone App on our GitHub](https://github.com/ceskasporitelna/anemone/tree/master/apps/juicy-day)
 7. Write us.
 Tweet about us, write on Facebook, make a blogpost.
 Use hashtag **#anemoneCloud**.

-LEGO^® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site ([trademark guidelines](http://www.lego.com/en-us/legal/legal-notice/fair-play)).
+LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site ([trademark guidelines](http://www.lego.com/en-us/legal/legal-notice/fair-play)).